 Teachers regularly use internet materials for educational or other purposes.

 ‘Internet materials’ include a wide range of content, such as web pages, images, fact sheets, podcasts, online resources such as blogs, teaching guides, lesson plans, apps and video clips on sites such as YouTube or Vimeo.
 The materials may include text, images, radio and television broadcasts, films, videos or music.

 Just because content is available on the internet does not mean that teachers can freely use it.
-You may be able to rely on one of the statutory or voluntary licences, or one of the educational copyright exceptions, but this will depend on what type of material it is and how it is being used.
+You may be able to rely on one of the statutory licences, the Schools or TAFE music licences or one of the educational copyright exceptions, but this will depend on what type of material it is and how it is being used.

 Text and Images